-We’re web writers like you, so we’re always looking for ways to write better or new things to try.
+We’re web writers like you, so we’re always looking for new ways to write better.
 Here’s some stuff we thought you might like.
 Download whatever you want.
-If you do share with the community, just remember to credit.
+If you do find something you like and you share it with the community, just remember to credit us.

 Introducing Storyline Longform

 A part of town is shady.
 A bar is seedy.
 A movie is schmaltzy.
 A book is riveting and explosive—or mind-numbing and cliché-ridden.
 But what is Open Sans?

 Do you hear voices?
 I hear voices all the time.
 In my sleep.
 When I’m working.
 At the dinner table.
 In the car.
 Sometimes the voices are so weird I don’t share them with anyone.
 Sometimes they keep me up at night.

 Whether you're writing a blog post or an 8,000-word feature for Esquire Magazine, there are a few things all writers should keep in mind when writing intros.

 Kurt Vonnegut was a sui generis American writer.
 His writing is unclassifiable.
 Vonnegut was a humorist, a moralist, a screwball dystopian.

 Design relaxes me.
 Words I struggle with.
 While I can easily limit my writing time to the three hours I allot myself in the morning, working with colors, type and visual concepts is like slipping into a creative black hole where I’m happy to get lost for hours.